Virgin Mojito Mocktail

 Does Mojito Mocktail contain alcohol?

 No, per definition, a Mojito Mocktail does not contain alcohol.
-This Mocktail recipe does not include Rum or any other alcoholic ingredient.
+This Mocktail recipe does not include rum or any other alcoholic ingredient.

 Is Mojito an alcoholic drink?